-For example, in terms of facilitating and orchestrating a strong customer experience, its overly complex design — which relies on an ecosystem designed for Adobe tools and requires significant technical resources — hinders marketing agility and automation.
+For example, in terms of facilitating and orchestrating a strong and personalized customer experience, its overly complex design — which relies on an ecosystem designed for Adobe tools and requires significant technical resources — hinders marketing agility and automation.

 Due to these limitations, the Adobe CDP is time-consuming to deploy and use.
 And beyond the high initial cost of investing in it, brands must plan for the extra costs of ingesting data from or delivering personalized experiences to sources outside the Adobe Marketing Cloud — either by building their own APIs, paying Adobe to build them or purchasing an integration platform.
 This is in addition to the expenses associated with technical resources to standardize and transform data before it enters the Adobe CDP.

 The vendor lock-in component of the Adobe Marketing Cloud also has a massive impact on innovation.
 Marketing cloud contracts make it difficult for users to swap out their aging solutions for newer, more effective technologies — a significant obstacle for the 67% of marketers who add new types of technologies to their martech stacks either monthly or quarterly and are seeking a composable solution.

 How Does ActionIQ Compare to the Adobe Marketing Cloud CDP?